GoogleContainerTools/jib-extensions/first-party/jib-quarkus-extension-maven/README.md

 Enables containerizing a Quarkus app built with [Quarkus Maven Plugin](https://search.maven.org/artifact/io.quarkus/quarkus-maven-plugin).

-The Quarkus app framework prepares a special "runner" JAR and augments dependency JARs, where the standard Jib containerization does not fit.
-This extension takes the JARs prepared by Quarkus (runner JAR and augmented dependency JARs) and sets the entrypoint to run the runner JAR.
+The Quarkus app framework has two different package types:
+* legacy-jar: original Quarkus "runner" JAR
+* fast-jar: default Quarkus package type since [1.12](https://quarkus.io/blog/quarkus-1-12-0-final-released/)

+You can use either package type with Jib Quarkus extension by configuring the `<pluginExtensions><pluginExtension><properties>`.
+Default value is the legacy-jar, but can be easily changed to fast-jar.

 ## Examples

 Check out the [general instructions](../../README.md#using-jib-plugin-extensions) for applying a Jib plugin extension.

 Note that `<container><mainClass>` should be set to some placeholder value to suppress Jib warning about missing main class.
+Package type has two valid values: `fast-jar` and `legacy-jar`.

 ```xml
 <plugin>